 Since each woman’s body is different and each patient has different aesthetic goals, the ideal surgical technique for breast augmentation surgery will vary from person to person.
 However, the goal of each approach is the same: to create a stable soft tissue pocket beneath the breast tissue and pectoralis muscle that will hold the implant naturally on the chest wall.
-Dr. Neil Zemmel uses his extensive experience in breast augmentation to minimize associated risks while forming a pocket that is neither too wide (which can cause unwanted movement of the implant) nor too narrow (which can cause tightness around the implant and a distorted implant shape).
+Dr. Neil Zemmel and Dr. Karishma Reddy use their extensive experience in breast augmentation to minimize associated risks while forming a pocket that is neither too wide (which can cause unwanted movement of the implant) nor too narrow (which can cause tightness around the implant and a distorted implant shape).
 The approach to your breast augmentation and implant placement can be custom-tailored to meet your unique needs.

 - Incision Locations: Inframammary, Periareolar, and Transaxillary

 - Pocket Location and Type: Submuscular, Subglandular, and Dual Plane